sajed2010-me/security-tools/README.md

   Thank you very much for taking the time to check out this very humble project.
 ## Changelog

-- **2nd upddate (1st-tool.py - 01/04/2026)**
+- **2nd update (1st-tool.py - 01/04/2026)**
    Added more improvements:
    - Mostly user input checks to make sure URL is valid with some fun messages
-   - debugged some errors and struggled for a bit haha I will work on improving the CLI UX tomorrow and will add new features if god wills Thank you very much for taking the time to check out this very humble project.
+   - debugged some errors and struggled for a bit haha I will work on improving the CLI UX tomorrow and will add new features if god wills.
+   Thank you very much for taking the time to check out this very humble project.

+## Changelog

+- **3rd update (1st-tool.py - 02/04/2027)**
+  Added more improvements:
+  - Expanded the headers list so it contains more add-worthy headers
+  - Added severity ratings so the user could be more aware
+  - Changed how the CLI UX looks, simple yet much better in my opinion, very visually satisfying in my opinion I will work on adding more functional features relative to the job itself tomorrow if god wills.
+  Thank you very much for taking the time to check out this very humble project.